-When it comes to allergies in kids, most of us — even if our kids don’t have allergies — take extra precautions around peanuts.
+When it comes to food allergies, most of us — especially when it comes to our kids — take extra precautions around peanuts.
 Got a bake sale for your daughter’s class?
 You probably double-check all of the ingredients to avoid legumes.
-Sending a sandwich with your son for his fourth-grade field trip?
+Are you taking a sandwich with your lunch at work?
 You pack ham and cheese instead of PB&J. And that’s fantastic!
-But while peanut allergies are often discussed and considered, there’s another common “nut” allergy in kids: tree nut allergies.
+But while peanut allergies are often discussed and considered, there’s another common “nut” allergy in town: tree nut allergies.

-Of course, peanut and tree nut allergies are different because peanuts aren’t true nuts.
+Of course, peanut and tree nut allergies are different because peanuts aren’t nuts.
 But we’ll get to that distinction later.
-For now, we’re going to start with an exploration of what tree nut allergies are, how a child can be diagnosed for them and, most importantly, what to do in the event of an allergic reaction to tree nuts.
+For now, we’re going to start with an exploration of what tree nut allergies are, how an adult or child can be diagnosed for them, and, most importantly, what to do in the event of an allergic reaction to tree nuts.

-To best paint the big picture about raising a child with tree allergies, we sought insight from the experts: doctors, dietitians, allergy specialists, even dentists!
-What we ended up with is a one-stop-shop for all information pertaining to tree nut allergies in children.
-You have enough to worry about, mama; we hope the following comprehensive explainer helps lighten your mental load at least a little.
+To best paint the big picture, we sought insight from the experts: doctors, dietitians, allergy specialists, even dentists!
+We ended up with a one-stop shop for all information about tree nut allergies, and we hope the following comprehensive explainer helps lighten your mental load at least a little.